kushagra21/TodoApp/README.md

 A simple daily tasks app based on React Native which uses [AsyncStorage](https://react-native-community.github.io/async-storage/) and [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) (iOS) via a native bridge for CRUD operations on task data.

+The app uses a platform based method wrapper with native methods via a bridge for iOS & helper methods hosted as a [library](https://github.com/kushagra21/rn-todo-helper) for Android.

 ## Steps